jamalxcode/sala-company-start-page/README.md

 # Overview of the Homepage at go.sala.company
 The homepage for Sala Company is now located at [https://go.sala.company/](https://go.sala.company/).
 When you visit this URL, you'll find a modern, user-friendly landing page designed to help you discover, learn, and play with Sala's digital offerings.

 ## Key Features and Navigation

 - **AI Tools**: Access a suite of AI-powered tools for writing, productivity, and creativity by navigating to [https://go.sala.company/ai-tools](https://go.sala.company/ai-tools).
 - **Games**: Enjoy a variety of engaging games at [https://go.sala.company/games](https://go.sala.company/games).
+- **Secret Message Tool**: Transform ordinary emojis into secret messengers at [https://secret.sala.company/](https://secret.sala.company/).
+Pick an emoji and hide a secret message inside it using clever Unicode tricks.
+Your message is safely encoded within the emoji, making it invisible to anyone who doesn't know the trick.
+Copy and paste this special emoji anywhere—like in a chat or email—to secretly send your hidden message.
+Recipients can use the same site to reveal (decrypt) your secret message from the emoji.
+It's a fun and sneaky way to share secrets!
 - **Ebook Store**: Browse and purchase ebooks across multiple genres at [https://go.sala.company/ebooks](https://go.sala.company/ebooks).
 Our Shopify-powered online store features secure checkout, instant digital access to purchased ebooks, and a seamless shopping experience for all your digital reading needs.
 - **Blog**: Read articles, tips, and updates about technology, AI, and digital trends at [https://go.sala.company/blog](https://go.sala.company/blog).
 Our regularly updated blog features the latest insights, product announcements, and industry news to keep you informed about new AI developments and digital innovations.
 - **Online Store**: Visit our comprehensive Shopify-powered online store with secure payment processing, instant product delivery, and customer support at [https://go.sala.company/store](https://go.sala.company/store).